-Originally I had considered using four candles, but settled on 3.
-After drilling my holes, I cleaned the piece of sawdust and chips and then wiped it down with Mineral Spirits.
+After drilling my holes, I cleaned out the sawdust and chips and then wiped everything down with Mineral Spirits.

 It’s All About Staging

 Here’s where you can let your creativity run free.
-You can choose to simply use the branch and candles as the entire center piece, or you can elaborate.
-I wanted something a little more, so I pulled out an old oak table top I’ve had for years.
-It has a nice weathered white wash on one side that is kind of beachy, and I thought it would work well with the rest of the centerpiece.
+Digging through my scrap bin I found an old oak table top I’ve had for years.
+It has a nice weathered white wash on one side that’s kind of beachy, and I thought it would work well with the rest of the centerpiece.
 I cut it down to size with my circular saw and then trimmed the edges on the table saw.

 We had some small pumpkins our neighbor gave us that worked well.
 You could add some greenery or a few crab apples.
 Christmas is around the corner.
 Maybe add some pine cones and white candles to give it a wintry feel.
 A few cornflowers and seashells, especially with the beachy table base, would take this piece into spring or summer.

 However you choose to be creative, this is an easy project that can be done in just a few hours.
-And its something different that you can feel good about showing off to you guests.
-Better than anything, it cost very little by repurposing most of the materials from your own yard.
+And its something different that you can feel good about showing off to your guests.
+Most importantly, it cost very little by re-purposing most of the materials from the yard.
 Simple.